certbot/certbot/README.rst

 Disclaimer
 ==========

-The Let's Encrypt Client is **BETA SOFTWARE**.
+Certbot (previously, the Let's Encrypt client) is **BETA SOFTWARE**.
 It contains plenty of bugs and rough edges, and should be tested thoroughly in staging environments before use on production systems.

 For more information regarding the status of the project, please see https://letsencrypt.org.
 Be sure to checkout the